Congress program

 Wednesday 4 September - Venue: Oslo Kongressenter

 We present a number of exciting parallel sessions.
 You meet services that share their projects.
-And you will be served up-to-date research
+And you will be served up-to-date research.
+Click here for parallel session program

 10.30-10.45 Break